kikotomaz/ditto/README.md

  - global
 	 - general information on the world or region they inhabit.
 This can include global knowledges such as political or philisofical views
  - etc
-	 - any other specific knowledges the character should be able to reference, such as the appearances and behaviors of fantasy animals and plants, or simply facts they have gathered over time.
+	 - any other specific knowledges the character should be able to reference, such as the appearances and behaviors of relevent animals or plants, or any ofther facts they should know.

 ### Formatting
 Each knowledge can be written in one of two ways: